xibodevelopment/backupwordpress/readme.txt

 === BackUpWordPress ===
 Contributors: willmot, mattheu, joehoyle, humanmade
-Tags: back up, back up, backup, backups, database, zip, db, files, archive, humanmade Requires at least: 3.0
+Tags: back up, back up, backup, backups, database, zip, db, files, archive, humanmade Requires at least: 3.1
 Tested up to: 3.1.2
-Stable tag: 1.2
+Stable tag: 1.3

-Simple automated backups of your WordPress powered website.
+Simple automated back ups of your WordPress powered website.

 == Description ==

 BackUpWordPress will back up your entire site including your database and all your files once every day.
 It has several advanced options for power users.

-Features include:
+= Features =

 * Super simple to use, no setup required.
-* Uses `zip` and `mysqldump` for faster backups if they are available.
+* Uses `zip` and `mysqldump` for faster back ups if they are available.
+* Works in low memory, "shared host" environments.
 * Option to have each backup file emailed to you.
 * Works on Linux & Windows Server.
 * Control advanced options by defining any of the optional `Constants`.
+* Exclude files and folders from your back ups.
 * Good support should you need help.

 == Installation ==